djuang1/glean-office-add-in-for-excel/README.md

 ## Summary

 Glean Office Add-In for Excel.
-This add-in allows you to quickly search your Glean instance from Excel.
+This proof-of-concept add-in allows you to quickly search your Glean instance from Excel.
 It provides a custom function that will perform a search against a cell or a text string.

-## Features
+> [!NOTE]

-- Glean inside Excel
+This Office add-in currently requires the use of a Chrome plugin to allow CORS since the add-in is hosted directly from this Github repo.

 ## Applies to